-Oscar Cunningham @OscarCunningham@mathstodon.xyz · activity timestamp 3 weeks ago A working QR code in the style of Piet Mondrian.
+Oscar Cunningham @OscarCunningham@mathstodon.xyz · activity timestamp 2 months ago A working QR code in the style of Piet Mondrian.
 Inspired @divbyzero and @andrewt.#Art#PietMondrian#QRCode Read more Read less alt An arrangement of rectangles in the style of Piet Mondrian.
 They are mainly white rectangles divided by black lines, but some are coloured red, yellow and blue.
 In the four corners of the image are the black and white 'target' arrangements used to identify QR codes.
 An arrangement of rectangles in the style of Piet Mondrian.
 They are mainly white rectangles divided by black lines, but some are coloured red, yellow and blue.
 In the four corners of the image are the black and white 'target' arrangements used to identify QR codes.
-Reply Boost Like More actions Copy link Flag this post Block
+Reply Boost Quote (pending approval) Like More actions Copy link Flag this post Block

 alt An arrangement of rectangles in the style of Piet Mondrian.
 They are mainly white rectangles divided by black lines, but some are coloured red, yellow and blue.
 In the four corners of the image are the black and white 'target' arrangements used to identify QR codes.
 An arrangement of rectangles in the style of Piet Mondrian.
 They are mainly white rectangles divided by black lines, but some are coloured red, yellow and blue.
 In the four corners of the image are the black and white 'target' arrangements used to identify QR codes.